FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3.md

 {% include note.html content="The `Radius` parameter in the *Gaussian Blur* in Photoshop is actually the Standard Deviation of the [*Gaussian Kernel*](https://en.wikipedia.org/wiki/Gaussian_blur) the filter uses." %}

 What about sharpening?
 Well there is an important intermediate step before the sharpening.
-It is the substation of the blurred image from the original image.
+It is the subtraction of the blurred image from the original image.

+![][Figure003]{:class="center-img"}

+As can be seen, the difference (The Details layer as it is commonly named in the *Image Processing* world) has few properties:

+ *	Symmetric - It is symmetric to the left left and right in its extent.
+ *	Anti Symmetric - Its values are negative mirroring of each other.

+{% include note.html content="In the illustration above we added 50% Gray to the Difference in order to see it in the [0, 1] range.
+This is also what's Photohop's *High Pass Filter* does." %}

+Sharpening is all about multiplying this *Difference* by a factor and adding it back to the image.

+![][Figure004]{:class="center-img"}

+fd

 ### Edge Preserving Blurring & Sharpening